2024 NHL Winter Classic

 Adaptability and Scale

-The key art system was designed to adapt without losing identity.
-Whether featuring players, logos, or fully stripped imagery, each version needed to function as a complete, living piece rather than a downgrade or secondary option.
+I designed the key art system to be able to adapt without losing the identity I was building.
+Whether featuring players, logos, or fully stripped imagery, each version needed to function as a complementary asset rather than a downgrade or secondary option.

-The primary point of flexibility was the subject itself.
-Player-driven, logo-based, and fully generic versions were all planned to coexist within the same framework, with negative space preserved at the center to accommodate information when required.
+The primary point of flexibility in the system was the subject itself.
+Each version was planned to coexist within the same framework, with negative space preserved at the center to accommodate information when required.

-A rotating set of background imagery was developed to anchor the identity in place: the port and waterfront reflecting the city’s relationship with water, fog and dense forest textures nodding to the surrounding landscape, and architectural details from Frank Gehry’s Experience Music Project to represent the industrial edge tied to Seattle’s music culture.
+A rotating set of background imagery was developed to anchor the identity in place.
+I used the port and waterfront to reflect the city’s relationship with water, fog and dense forest textures to represent the surrounding landscape, and architectural details from Frank Gehry’s Experience Music Project to touch on the grunge and industrial edge tied to music culture in Seattle.

 The Breakaway wordmark was designed to sit comfortably across both key art and environmental textures.
-This approach allowed the branding to scale naturally across fences, signage, and event surfaces, balancing recognizability with local character as the event came to life on-site.
+This approach allowed the branding to scale naturally across fences, signage, and event surfaces, helping to add character to the event as it came to life.

 Breakaway: Extending the system